sonic-net/SONiC/doc/warm-reboot/system-warmboot.md

 - Application (e.g. SONiC) sets switch attribute SAI_SWITCH_ATTR_RESTART_WARM to true before calling remove_switch().
   - Note that this attribute doesn't have to be set at switch_create() time.
 This is a dynamic decision, setting before calling remove_switch is sufficient.
 - Application sets profile attribute SAI_KEY_WARM_BOOT_WRITE_FILE to a valid path/filename where the SAI data will be saved during upcoming warm shutdown.
   - Depending on the SAI implementation, this value might have been read by SAI at switch_create() time only.
-It is recommended to set this value before calling crete_switch().
+It is recommended to set this value before calling create_switch().

 # going up path